tiamatica/Notela/docs/Usage.md

       span.End
 ```

+Refer to the [Tracer](Tracer.md) documentation for all features available.

 ### Logger

 The `Logger` is used to create structured log entries.
 The logger is context aware and will link the log entry to the currently active span.
 This makes it possible to relate log entries to a specific unit of work.